 Here’s everything you need to know about how to make soil acidic using natural methods.
 Use a soil test kit to determine how acidic or alkaline your soil currently is.

-You can have the best soil in the world and give your plants the right amount of sunlight and water, but if they don’t have the pH they need, they won’t be happy.
+You can have the best soil in the world and give your plants the right amount of sunlight and water, but if they don’t have the soil pH they need, they won’t be happy.

-While most plants aren’t too picky about pH, certain plants need acidic soil to thrive.
+While most plants aren’t too picky about soil pH, certain plants need acidic soil to thrive.
 But what if you don’t have acidic soil or you only want to increase the acidity in certain parts of your garden?